bartlomiejh/easy_post/README.md

 ## Documentation

-For now the only place is project spec directory
+For now the only place for documentation is project spec directory

 ## Development